-What is the difference between Cloud-Based POS and On-Premise POS?
+How is Cloud-Based POS and On-Premise POS defined?

 Understanding Cloud-based POS